future housing market

 Will mortgage rates go down in 2026?

-What credit score do I need for a good mortgage rate in 2026?
+what’s a good mortgage rate in 2026?

 Should I buy a house in 2026 if rates are still high?